“Break these borders, please… We’ve been waiting with eyes wide open to retell a most upside wayward story

 Informally formal, perhaps… …

-Brewing, tanning, distilling … corn and cotton… concentrated milling
+Where everything means folklore-told everything.
+Brewing, tanning, distilling … corn and cotton … … concentrated milling

-And you will need to find yourselves to be inescapably devoted to this established “Gateway to West Cork” – Heads up!!
-S-l-o-w down… … and ‘drown’ our past sorrows and embed yourselves in a brand new future
+You will need to find yourselves to be inescapably devoted to this established ‘Gateway to West Cork’ —- Heads up!!
+SLOW d-o-w-n… … and ‘drown’ your past sorrows and embed yourselves in a brand new future

-These re-enactments – borrowed, learned, listened to and gloriously shown before us all… WILL reinvigorate one whole town’s natural-born ability
+These re-enactments = borrowed, learned, listened to, and gloriously showing before us all… Will reinvigorate one whole town’s natural-born ability